Last Updated on 15 December, 2020 by Veronica

 - Check out: How to get to Caminito del Rey

-What to see in Seville in 1 or 2 days?
+What to See in Seville in 1 or 2 days?

-If you plan a weekend trip, we tell you about our trip to Seville and everything we could see in this fantastic Andalusian city.
+If you plan a weekend trip, we will tell you about our trip to Seville and everything we could see in this fantastic Andalusian city.

-Seville Cathedral and the Giralda
+Visit the Seville Cathedral and the Giralda

 It has more than 800 years of history and has seen conquests, revolutions, and wars and remains the tallest building in Seville’s center, up to 101 meters high.
 For many years it was the tallest tower in all of Europe.

-You can climb the Giralda, the entrance fee is € 7 for adults and on Sundays it is free.
+You can climb the Giralda, the entrance fee is € 7 for adults, and on Sundays, it is free.

 Real Alcázar of Seville